-Using a mixer with a paddle attachment, cream butter and sugar until light and fluffy (3 to 5 minutes).
+- Using a stand mixer fitted with the paddle attachment, cream the butter and sugar on medium-high speed until light and fluffy (3-5 minutes).

-In a separate bowl, whisk together flour, cocoa powder, baking soda, cream of tartar, and salt.
+- In a separate bowl, whisk together the flour, cocoa powder, baking soda, cream of tartar, and salt.

-Slowly add dry ingredients to the wet ingredients, mixing until just combined.
+- Slowly add the dry ingredients to the wet ingredients, mixing until just combined.
 Fold in chocolate chips by hand.

-Let cool a few minutes before transferring to a wire rack to cool completely.
+- Allow the cookies to cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.

 Thank you for making my recipe!
 You took pictures, right?
 Well go ahead and post them on Instagram!
 Be sure to mention me @iambaker and use the hashtag #YouAreBaker.